amcharaniya/TAC/README.md

 The simplest way to use TAC is to download a ready-to-use data set in the format of your choice.
 These data files use the standard set of count variables and implement a definition of terrorism as "deliberately indiscriminate" violence (see the [TAC Codebook](Download/TAC_Codebook_202010.pdf) for more details).

-- Terrrism count data by group-year
+- Terrorism count data by group-year
   + [Plain-text format (CSV)](Download/TAC_group_202010.csv)
   + [Stata format (DTA)](Download/TAC_group_202010.dta)
   + [R format (RDS)](Download/TAC_group_202010.rds)